scorpiodiagrams/fdg/wiki/chapter003.md

 \end{equation}$$
 to call to mind that it is an operator that computes the directional derivative in the ith coordinate direction.

-In addition to making the coordinate functions, the procedure ~define-coordinates~ also makes the traditional named basis vectors.
+In addition to making the coordinate functions, the procedure #Code(define-coordinates) also makes the traditional named basis vectors.
 Using these we can examine the application of a rectangular basis vector to a polar coordinate function:
 ```Scheme
 (define-coordinates (up x y) R2-rect)
 (define-coordinates (up r theta) R2-polar)